What is Zoology/Integrative Biology?

 Zoology is a branch of natural science that deals with the integrative study of animal biology.
 It is concerned with every level of biological organization from gene to ecosystem, and with structure, physiology, behavior, genetics, development, distribution, and evolution of animals.

 Integrative Biology offers four undergraduate degrees: B.S. in Integrative Biology, B.S. in Zoology, B.S. in Environmental Biology-Zoology, and a B.A. in Zoology.
 We do not offer online degree programs.

 As a prospective major, we strongly recommend that you develop a strong background in mathematics and writing in high school.
 Our majors are expected to acquire a broad background in the sciences fundamental to the understanding of modern zoology or integrative biology.
 If you have questions about the relevance of AP, IB, or transfer courses, please contact an Integrative Biology advisor.

 - Honors College

 Students seeking financial aid should visit the Office of Financial Aid.

 Exposure to a professional setting that is of interest to you will help you choose a career and build your resume.
 It's never too early to start exploring hands-on opportunities.

 We hope that exploring this website will give you a sense of all that we have to offer students.
-If you have further questions, please call the Department of Integrative Biology Office at (517) 355-4640, send an email to email@example.com, or schedule a campus visit.
+If you have further questions, please call the Department of Integrative Biology Office at (517) 355-4640 or send an email to email@example.com.